riramar/hsecscan/README.md

                         Set the proxy server (example: 192.168.1.1:8080).
   -a, --all             Print details for all response headers.
 Good for check
                         the related RFC.
+  -m, --missing         Print only headers that are missing from the response.
 ```

 # Example